• Skip to primary navigation

 Diagnostic Tests

-Certain blood tests will be ordered and a muscle biopsy may be performed.
-The muscle biopsy is a minor procedure.
-A local anesthetic is applied and a small piece of muscle is removed – usually from a thigh muscle or shoulder muscle.
+Certain blood tests, nerve conduction studies and electromyography, and muscle MRI studies may be ordered.
+A muscle biopsy is the most specific test for the diagnosis of IBM.
+The muscle biopsy is a minor surgical procedure.
+A local anesthetic is applied, and a small piece of muscle is removed – usually from a thigh muscle or the biceps muscle.

-The biopsy is one of the critical diagnostic tests to determine whether you suffer from inclusion body myositis.
+A muscle biopsy remains a critical diagnostic test to determine whether you have inclusion body myositis.

 Treatment